 Transportation Assistance can be provided for recipients of the Children with Special Health Care Needs as well as Medicaid.
 Reimbursement for the cost of transportation to doctor appointments can be offered on a limited basis.

 Free school supplies and clothing - Thousands of children and students from low income families receive vouchers that can be sued to pay for school clothing and other needs.
 The program only operates once per year and a number of conditions need to be met by low income families that apply.
 Federal government and public funds are used to pay for these vouchers.
 More on West Virginia school vouchers.

 West Virginia Low Income Energy Assistance Program (LIEAP) assists eligible households with the cost of utility bills, including home heating expenses.
 Assistance is offered through direct cash payments or grants that will be made directly to utility companies on the customer’s behalf.
 A crisis component is available for households who are faced with imminent shut off of their power.

 The West Virginia Department of Health and Human Resources can be reached at (304) 558-0684.
-Or click here to find a listing of local social service offices.
+Or click here to find a listing of local WV social service offices.

 County specific public benefits in West Virginia

 Each city and county also has their own DHHR office.
 This is where a member of the household can get more hands on support in applying for public assistance. they can review the resources above as well as many other programs that may help them.